-Mick Overman is a Bay Area Legend and “Iron Man of The Road.”
+Mick Overman is a West Coast Legend and “Iron Man of The Road.”
 He’s a poet and master musician and "Bluesy Folk & Roll with Jazz Attitude" is the best description of his music and performance.

 Overman has long been regarded as one of the west coast’s hardest working (as many as 379 performances in one year) and prolific artists.

 His singing and guitar playing are accurately described as "Berklee College of Caveman."
 In addition to being an impactful and dynamic solo performer Overman’s band consistently features some of the area’s most gifted and talented musicians.

 Nathalie Weinstein - The Daily Barometer - OSU Corvallis, OR

 Mick is a great talent, a ball of fire, and a joy to perform with.